ramp-eu/JS2SF/docker/README.md

 docker-compose --log-level ERROR -p fiware down -v --remove-orphans

-To load the initial data into the context broker use:

-./DataGenerator

 If you have a problem starting the crate-db container on Linux, check the logs: